-You can perform compression-related operations with IBM OpenAdmin Tool (OAT) for Informix or by running SQL statements that contain SQL administration API commands with compression parameters.
+You perform compression-related operations by running SQL statements that contain SQL administration API commands with compression parameters.

 The main alternative to compression is to buy more physical storage.
 The main alternative for reducing bottlenecks in IO-bound workloads is to buy more physical memory to enable the expansion of the buffer pools.